 The Trio of Jeju Island Waterfalls

-On the Southern seacoast of Jeju, you can find the islands iconic waterfalls, of which there are three you should visit if you have the time.
+You can find the island’s iconic waterfalls on the Southern seacoast of Jeju.
+There are three you should visit if you have the time.

 Jeongbang Falls stands out because it is the only waterfall on Jeju Island (and in all of Korea) that tumbles directly into the ocean.
 It’s 23 meters scale from the depths of a pine forest and down a black cliff face via two bounding streams, crashing into the sea with a thundering sound and a sensational view.